Signed in as:

 Broadcast is cheaper per acre, but the process misses a significant number of plants due to shading by other plants and errors in the spray route.
 A second spot treatment will probably be necessary.
 Broadcast will kill most other woody brush but may not kill grass and some forbs.
 Broadcast is only effective on smaller, bushy yaupon - it is not effective applied on the trunks of larger yaupon.

-Chancy's broadcast sprayer.
+Chancey's broadcast sprayer.

 On large projects the mulching/spraying process will not be 100% effective.
 On any project the woody understory will come back over time if not managed.
 Once an area is opened up enough to get good grass growth, prescribed burning is by far the most cost-effective management tool to improve or maintain restored areas.
 The first burn should be done in the 2nd winter after the spraying is done.
 It may take 3 or more annual burns to really get an area in great shape, and then burns can be done every 3-4 years.